ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/composite_indices/precarious_situations.md

     <li><a href="/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/occupational_level" class="govuk-link">Occupational level</a> – data on young people in lower working class occupations</li>
 </ul>

-## Text
-The data is adjusted for socio-economic background, so it measures how precarious the situations are of young people from similar social backgrounds.<br>
+The data is adjusted for socio-economic background, so it measures how precarious the situations are of young people from similar social backgrounds.

 Indicators are rescaled to make sure they use a common metric.
-The best-performing area’s score is set to 1, and the least well-performing area’s score is set to 0. <br>
+The best-performing area’s score is set to 1, and the least well-performing area’s score is set to 0.

 See the [technical annex] for more information on how each area was scored.